kernel-community/kernel/docs/module-0/trust.md

 Ultimately, we're not interested in trust based on blind faith.
 We're interested in deterministic verifi**ability** between peers.
 The Bitcoin source code can be audited by anyone, anywhere in the world - so it's not just ability we're interested in here, but also **access**.
 Trust, in a practical day-to-day sense, has a lot to do with transparency and education.

 This requires a certain kind of architectual innovation in the very structure of money: no more clients and servers; everyone needs to be a peer.
-Please take a look over the brief of the next piece of curated material - [Money Talks](../money-language) - to get a sense for what a peer-to-peer architecture of money, and waht money _as a protocol_ is really all about.
+Please take a look over the brief of the next piece of curated material - [Money Talks](../money-language) - to get a sense for what a peer-to-peer architecture of money, and what money _as a protocol_ is really all about.

 ---